Simhada Mari

-Simhada Mari is a 1997 Indian Kannada-language action drama film directed by Om Prakash Rao and produced by Rama.
+Simhada Mari is a 1997 Indian Kannada-language action drama film directed by Om Prakash Rao and produced by Ramu.
 The film stars Shiva Rajkumar, Simran and Krishnam Raju.
 The film's score and soundtrack was scored by Hamsalekha and the cinematography was by T. Janardhan.
 The movie released in over 80 theatres.

 This was the debut movie of Simran in Kannada - which was before her debut in Tamil and Telugu movies.
 Critics have observed that the flash back portion which is considered to be the heart of this movie went on to be reused in the 2002 Telugu movie Aadi.

 Plot

 Vishwas frequently rebels against the injustice suffered by the poor and weak at the hands of rich people.
 Soon, he finds that his father was murdered and seeks vengeance.

 Production

 The scene in the film had ten stuntmen jump down from a height of 20 feet in police shoes and all had their legs fractured and also camera operator Viji died on the spot.

 Simran, then a new actress, was chosen for the female lead role.
 Popular Telugu actor Krishnam Raju was chosen to play a pivotal role making his debut in Kannada films.